Quarterly DevOps buyer trends: Where is the market moving?

 Here's what our latest DevOps intent report reveals about the current market:

-- Interest is strongest in the software development, financial services, and telecommunications industries.
+• Interest is strongest in the IT, finance, and healthcare industries.

-- Software engineer, DevOps engineer, and product management functions show the greatest engagement with cybersecurity topics.
+• Software development, IT operations, and project management functions show the greatest engagement with DevOps topics.

 From insight to impact, here's how to apply our insight into your campaigns: